Eaglescliffe railway station: Grand Central

-Grand Central serves the station with 6 trains per day (5 on a Sunday) between Sunderland and London Kings Cross via Hartlepool, Northallerton, Thirsk and York.
+Grand Central serves the station with 6 trains per day (5 on a Sunday) between Sunderland and London Kings Cross via Seaham, Hartlepool, Northallerton, Thirsk and York.
 One train per day calls at Peterborough.

 Northern Trains

 Northern Trains serves the station with an hourly service between Saltburn and Bishop Auckland and an hourly service between Saltburn and Darlington.
 Three trains per day extend to Newcastle via Durham (with two continuing to Carlisle) and two trains per day to Nunthorpe.
 One late night service terminates at Middlesbrough.

 On Sundays, the station is served by an hourly service between Saltburn and Bishop Auckland.
 One train per day operates between Darlington and Whitby via Nunthorpe.
 Two trains per day operate between Darlington and Hartlepool via Stockton.

 TransPennine Express

 From the December 2024 timetable change TransPennine Express operates an hourly service between Redcar Central and Manchester Airport via Yarm.
 Two trains per day extend to terminate at Saltburn.